ckan/ckanext-issues/README.md

 If you set max_strikes then users can 'report' a comment as spam/abuse.
 If the number of users reporting a particular comment hits the max_strikes number then it is hidden, pending moderation.

     ckanext.issues.max_strikes = 2

+## Upgrade from older versions

+Should there be any sites running a version of ckanext-issues code from before 9th December 2015, then you need to be aware there were considerable model changes around then e.g. commit https://github.com/datagovuk/ckanext-issues/commit/88ad77a3

+No automatic migration is provided - feel free to add one to this repo if you have any issues needing migration.
+Otherwise, delete the issue tables, create them again:

+    psql ckan_default -c 'drop table issue_comment; drop table issue;' paster --plugin=ckanext-issues issues init_db -c ckan.ini

 ### Activation